-and compared the labeling efficiencies.
+Photoredox-catalyzed decarboxylative alkylation has been reported to label the C-terminal carboxylic acid residue of peptides with high efficiency, but the vast applications of this methodology are untapped.
+With the goal of applying this approach to the field of bottom-up proteomics and in other emerging single-molecule proteomics technologies, we first optimized the photocatalyzed procedure using endogenous angiotensin as our target substrate.
+We then tested this method with 21 synthetic peptides, each having a chemically unique C-terminal residue, and compared the labeling efficiencies.
 Following this, we applied the decarboxylation protocol to biological samples and estimated the labeling efficiency in these complex mixtures.
 A search of possible alternative modifications verified that there were no prominent side reactions.
 We then used a diverse set of proteases to generate and to characterize a mostly random pool of C-terminal peptides in a biological sample, in terms of labeling efficiency and bias.
-These results both showed minimal amino acid bias in complex solutions and corresponded closely to the labeling biases observed with purified peptides.
-Finally, we demonstrated the utility of decarboxylative-alkylation for single molecule proteomics (namely, fluorosequencing) by using this chemistry to append an alkyne-containing linker to the C-terminus of angiotensin II, and then using orthogonal chemistries to couple and to sequence the peptide on-slides using TIRF microscopy.
+These results both showed minimal AA bias in complex solutions and corresponded closely to the labeling biases observed with purified peptides.
+Finally, we demonstrated the utility of decarboxylative alkylation for single-molecule proteomics (namely, fluorosequencing) by using this chemistry to append an alkyne-containing linker to the C-terminus of angiotensin II, and then using orthogonal chemistries to couple and to sequence the peptide on-slides using total internal reflection fluorescence (TIRF) microscopy.
 We anticipate that this differentiation reaction will be broadly useful for proteomics applications.